Updated: 14 Apr 2025, 10:46+02:00

 )

-• The // operator performs a floor division, i.e. it rounds down the result to the nearest integer.
+operator performs a floor division, i.e. it rounds down the result to the nearest integer. - The

-• The % (modulo) operator is commonly overlooked by beginners - but it is immensely useful.
+(modulo) operator is commonly overlooked by beginners - but it is immensely useful. - Exponentiation is performed with

-• If you combine any arithmetic operator with = (the assignment operator), that operator will be applied to the variable on the left and the result stored in that variable.
-For example, add += 5 is equivalent to add = add + 5.
-This syntax will save you some keystrokes.
+(the assignment operator), that operator will be applied to the variable on the left and the result stored in that variable.
+For example,add += 5

 2.2.
 Operators with English names